SharonMomanyi/Customer_Churn_Project/README.md

 Since the model is overfitting on the training data, i will hypertune the parameters to reduce it.

-I will use `GridSearchCV` to find the best parameters.
+We will use `GridSearchCV` to find the best parameters.

 #Import libraries
 from sklearn.model_selection import GridSearchCV